ACT's new recycling facility

 • The assessment found all proposed activities to be acceptable from an air quality perspective.

-• The Materials Recovery Facility will not be sorting or processing any decomposing matter or biodegradable wastes, and odour emissions are expected to be minimal.
+• The new recycling facility in Canberra will not be sorting or processing any decomposing matter or biodegradable wastes, and odour emissions are expected to be minimal.

 • The main sources of odour will be generated from incoming trucks delivering recycling, residual waste after processing and the receival of any non-compliant loads.